 23-year-old Fatu* from Sierra Leone has found similar problems working in Libya.
 “I finished the month working and they did not pay me my money.
 I can’t fight them, you know?
 It is their country.”

 COVID-19 has made things even tougher for refugees and migrants trying to find work as lockdown has closed off job opportunities and forced people inside with no savings or ways to earn money.
+Read more about the ways the coronavirus is affecting people on the route here.

 Often, people set out with the intention of ending their journeys in Libya, but the conditions and exploitation they endure propel them to continue their journeys to Europe.
 Italy and Malta are closest to Libya - but in order to get there, people must cross the terrifying Mediterranean Sea at night.